nedkodimitrov/cs50w-music/README.md

 Remove current user from the list of artists associated with a song.

 * GET /api/songs/{id}/play/
 Stream the audio file of a song.
+This is usually done by a CDN, but for this small project, this will do.

 ### Playlist Endpoints
 * GET /api/playlists/